Label: BRUKINSA- zanubrutinib capsule

 - Cytopenias: Monitor complete blood counts during treatment.
 (5.3)

-- Second Primary Malignancies: Other malignancies have occurred in patients including skin cancers.
-Advise patients to use sun protection.
+- Second Primary Malignancies: Other malignancies have developed including skin cancers and non-skin carcinomas.
+Monitor and advise patients to use sun protection.
 (5.4)

-- Cardiac Arrhythmias: Monitor for atrial fibrillation and atrial flutter and manage appropriately.
+- Cardiac Arrhythmias: Monitor for signs and symptoms of arrhythmias and manage appropriately.
 (5.5)

 - Embryo-Fetal Toxicity: Can cause fetal harm.
-Advise women of the potential risk to a fetus and to avoid pregnancy.
-(5.6)
+Advise women of the potential risk to a fetus and to use effective contraception.
+(5.7)

 ADVERSE REACTIONS

-The most common adverse reactions (≥30%) include neutrophil count decreased, upper respiratory tract infection, platelet count decreased, hemorrhage, lymphocyte count decreased, rash and musculoskeletal pain.
+The most common adverse reactions (≥30%), including laboratory abnormalities, are neutrophil count decreased, platelet count decreased, upper respiratory tract infection, hemorrhage, and musculoskeletal pain.
 (6.1)

 DRUG INTERACTIONS